WhatsARanjit/vault-counter/README.md

 ## Overview

 Simply container script to run and count HashiCorp Vault entities, roles/users, and tokens created without entities.
+The script will drill into an child namespaces below the supplied namespace input.

 ## Usage